Convergence Trading 12.9% Lower This Week (CONV)

-Convergence (CURRENCY:CONV) traded 0.3% higher against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on August 29th.
-One Convergence coin can currently be bought for about $0.0366 or 0.00000075 BTC on cryptocurrency exchanges.
-During the last seven days, Convergence has traded 12.9% lower against the U.S. dollar.
-Convergence has a market capitalization of $36.78 million and $1.64 million worth of Convergence was traded on exchanges in the last day.
+Convergence (CURRENCY:CONV) traded up 0.3% against the U.S. dollar during the one day period ending at 8:00 AM ET on August 30th.
+One Convergence coin can currently be purchased for approximately $0.0366 or 0.00000075 BTC on exchanges.
+Convergence has a market cap of $36.78 million and approximately $1.64 million worth of Convergence was traded on exchanges in the last day.
+In the last week, Convergence has traded 12.9% lower against the U.S. dollar.

 - Polygon (MATIC) traded 3.3% lower against the dollar and now trades at $1.46 or 0.00002999 BTC.